rongrimes/ssd1306/README.md

 The device I have is the SSD1306 128x32 SPI device.
 This means (obviously) that there are 32 horizontal lines.
 What is less obvious is that the line are number 1,3,5,7...
 The code takes this into account.

 However the code is "not 64 line" ready, meaning... for a 64 line display, the code needs to be reviwed and adjusted accordingly.
 (I'll fix the code if/when I get a 64 line display - anyone want to send me a SSD1306 128x64 OLED device?)

+***

+## Power Pack
+The video shows the pico and OLED being drived by a 9.6V NiMH power pack running a little UBEC 5-23V > 5V 3A converter.
+It's a great little package for rechargeable power and low cost power components.